Nile Crocodile Facts

 The Nile crocodile is among-st Africa’s most feared predators.
 And with good reason.
 It has one of the strongest bites in the animal kingdom and can take down a grown human being with ease.
 Experts say that a crocodile’s bite exerts a force that is eight times greater than that of the fearsome Great White.

-Crocs eat a variety of food, whilst juveniles are restricted to small aquatic invertebrates and insects, larger crocodiles eat large vertebrates, antelope, buffalo, young hippo, large cats and even younger crocs.
-Their diets however consist mainly out of fish.
+- Crocs eat a variety of food, whilst juveniles are restricted to small aquatic invertebrates and insects, larger crocodiles eat large vertebrates, antelope, buffalo, young hippo, large cats and even younger crocs.
+Their diets, however, consist mainly of fish.

 Along with hippos and lions, crocodiles account for perhaps a few hundred deaths and disappearances each year, although exact figures are very hard to verify.
 Nile crocodiles will also often scavenge from carcasses, together with a number of other animals, all of which seem to tolerate each other’s presence.
 Several prey animals have been found wedged under submerged branches and stones, leading to reports that the crocodiles store unwanted prey here until a later date.
 Some claim that it is necessary for the prey to decompose before the crocodiles are able to tear portions of flesh off, but this is unlikely to be true.
 The flesh may become softer if the prey remains in water after death, but crocodiles will certainly avoid rotting meat.
 When feeding, a number of individuals will hold onto a carcass with their powerful jaws whilst twisting their bodies.
 The anchorage provided by the other individuals allows large chunks to be torn off for easier swallowing.
 Other cooperative feeding behavior has been reported, such as the action of many animals to cordon off an area of water to concentrate fish within.
 A hierarchy of feeding order is often observed in such situations, with more dominant animals feeding first.